googlegenomics/dataflow-java/README.rst

 Current status
 ~~~~~~~~~~~~~~
-This code is in active development, it will be deployed to Maven once Dataflow is.
+This code is in active development, it will be deployed to Maven soon.

 * TODO: Explain all the possible command line args:``zone``, ``allContigs``, etc
-* TODO: clean up the pipeline warnings - especially the silly reflections ones
 * TODO: Setup Travis integration once this repo is public
 * TODO: Refine the transmission probability pipeline
 * TODO: Add more tests